martinberlin/H-cinread-it8951/README.md

 Note: Reset PIN is not needed and it's also not in [Cinread PCB sold by Good display](https://www.good-display.com/product/425.html).

-Important: On the early revisions of the Cinread PCB SPI pins CLK and SI (Slave in) are swapped.
-So it should be relabeled or swapped by you when you connect it to ESP32S3, otherwise it will not work.
-Also MISO pin should be connected and spi_3wire parameter for Lovyan GFX set to false, since it is in fact 4 wire SPI (CLK, MOSI, MISO)
+MISO pin should be connected and spi_3wire parameter for Lovyan GFX set to false, since it is in fact 4 wire SPI (CLK, MOSI, MISO)

 This is using at the testing breadboard Lovyan GFX in their develop branch, since it reads the [mem_address to write the image from SPI](https://github.com/lovyan03/LovyanGFX/issues/242), hence using the master branch of the library it will not work or it will write the image incorrectly on the 9.7" display.